mDarcy9/ElectroHub.rw/README.md

 ## Platform Used

-- Wix
+* Wix

 ---

 ## Project Description

 ElectroHub.rw is an online electronics store developed using Wix.
-The website allows customers to browse electronic products, explore product details, learn about the company, and contact the business through a dedicated contact page.
-The platform provides a simple and user-friendly interface that makes navigation easy and improves the overall user experience.
+The website enables customers to browse electronic products, view product information, learn about the company, and contact the business through a dedicated contact page.
+The platform provides a simple and user-friendly interface that makes navigation easy and efficient.

 ---